Agonsi123/WIDkeyboard/README.md

 # WIDkeyboard
-A task given by WID (Women in DEFI) on DOM manipulation and event listeners.
+A task given by WID (Women in DEFI) on DOM Manipulation and Event Listeners.